Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: Proposed Method

 {\bf Step 3:} In this step, we minimize the discrepancy in the prediction results of the features of the target domain extracted by the feature extractor.
-During this process, we fix the $n$-classifier parameters and update the CNN’s parameters by back-propagation.
-Since the parameters of the classifiers are fixed, in order to minimize the prediction discrepancy of the $n$-classifier, the CNN must adjust the parameters so that the features extracted from the target domain are consistent with the features obtained from the source domain, then they can achieve similar prediction results with totally different parameters.
+During this process, we fix the $n$-th classifier parameters and update the CNN’s parameters by back-propagation.
+Since the parameters of the classifiers are fixed, in order to minimize the prediction discrepancy of the $n$-th classifier, the CNN must adjust the parameters so that the features extracted from the target domain are consistent with the features obtained from the source domain, and as a result, they could achieve similar prediction results with totally different parameters.

-The source domain is trained by the labeled data, even when the classifier has the maximum discrepancy to the target domain, it will not have much impact when detecting the source domain.
+The source domain is trained by the labeled data, even when the classifier has the maximum discrepancy to the target domain, thus, it will not have much impact when detecting the source domain.